 Insurance matters.
 It allows policyholders to manage their risk and make investments.
 Where a policyholder makes a claim, say for business interruption or personal injury, it is usually because their life or business depends on it.

-A lot of the case law is based on the Marine Insurance Act 1906, so at first sight may not appear relevant to modern business.
-With the enactment of the Insurance Act 2015 we will see case law that applies the new (and some established) law in a modern setting.
+A lot of the case law was previously based on the Marine Insurance Act 1906, so at first sight may not have appeared relevant to modern business.
+With the enactment of the Insurance Act 2015 we have seen case law that applies the new (and some established) law in a modern setting.

 What would a trainee experience in insurance and reinsurance law?